nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+The given project index is invalid.

+    * 1a1.
+CoLAB shows an error message.

+      Use case resumes at step 1.

 * 2a.
-The list of contacts is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-CoLAB shows an error message.

-      Use case resumes at step 2.

-* 4a.
 User decides to undo the delete action.

-* 4b1.
+    * 2a1.
 CoLAB reverses the effects of the previous command.

       Use case ends.

 #### UC3 - Add or modify information about a project